qogusdn1017/BaeHyeonWooPL/README.md

 ~~/stopwait (**NOT TESTED**)~~

-Two commands have been deleted.

 /giveop (Gives OP to user.
-This command is for my server.
-If you don't like this command you can delete this command section.)
+This command is for my server.)

-## COMMANDS FOR CONVENIENCE
+## COMMANDS FOR MY CONVENIENCE

-THIS PART IS JUST USEFUL COMMAND MADE FOR ME AND OTHER ELSE.

-AFTER UPDATING 1.13.2, GAMEMODE, DIFFCULTY COMMANDS HAS CHANGED TO FULLY ENGLISH.

-SO I MADE THIS COMMAND JUST FOR MY AND OTHER'S CONVINENCE.

-And.. the other stuffs. :D

-##

-/gamemode (You can change your or other's gamemodes with numbers and english.) + (OP Required.)
+/gamemode (You can change your or other's gamemodes with numbers and english.
+Also works with /gm | Thinking about shorten english support.) + (OP Required.)

 /difficulty (You can now change difficulty with numbers and english!) + (OP Required.)

-/gm (Reference of Essentials.
-You can change your orother's gamemodes with numbers and english.)

-Thinking about shorten english support.) + (OP Required.)

 /compass **(NEEDS WORLDEDIT BECAUSE IT'S FOR WORLDEDIT COMPASS)**